aninchat/theasciiconstruct/content/post/junos-bgp-and-bgp-unnumbered.md

 ### Enabling BGP to auto discover IPv6 neighbors

-Now that we have our base IPv6 built, we can start to enable BGP for the underlay.
+Now that we have our base IPv6 configuration deployed, we can start to enable BGP for the underlay.
 But there's a catch here - since we're no longer using IPv4 addressing for our underlay, what do we really peer against?
 BGP needs an explicit neighbor address to peer with.
 This is where we leverage BGP dynamic peering to build neighbors over these IPv6 link local addresses, using IPv6 Neighbor Discovery.

 Consider Leaf1 and Spine1 again to understand this better.
-We're going to create a BGP 'underlay' group again, but this time, instead of specifying IPv4 neighbors, we're going to enable BGP peer discovery.
+We're going to create a BGP 'underlay' group again, but this time, instead of specifying IPv4 neighbors, we're going to enable BGP peer discovery and enable it for the IPv6 enabled interfaces (you're specifying interfaces for peering instead of neighbor addresses now).

 This is what we have so far for this part of the configuration: